khaled-ma-seleem/automobile-sales-at-recession/README.md

 - Recession period 5: year-end 2007 to mid-2009
 - Recession period 6: year 2020 - Feb to April (Covid-19 Impact)

+### Questions to Explore
+1. How do automobile sales trend over time during recession and non-recession periods?
+2. What is the distribution of automobile sales during recession and non-recession periods?
+3. Is there a significant difference in automobile sales between recession and non-recession periods?
+4. How do automobile sales vary across different regions during recession periods?
+5. How does the recession impact sales of different vehicle types?

 ### Data Description
 The dataset we will be using contains *historical_automobile_sales* data representing automobile sales and related variables during the recession and non-recession periods.
 The dataset includes the following variables:

 | Field                   | Description                                                                                     |